iainfraser188/Javascript-shop-inventory/README.md

  type npm start
  this will start the server

- in another tab cd into src
- type npm start
- this will open your browser to see the program running
+ in another tab cd into src and type npm start this will open your browser to see the program running